Child Custody Mistakes to Avoid When Facing an Upcoming Case

 • Not hiring a dedicated attorney: If you are facing an upcoming child custody case, it is essential that you retain the services of an experienced attorney who will walk you through each step ahead.
 They will ensure you do not make any of the above mistakes and more.
 To learn more about our firm and how we can assist you in achieving the best possible outcome for you and your child, contact Butler, Giraudo & Meister, P.C. today.

-If you have any further questions about preparing for your upcoming child custody case, give our Tazewell County family law attorney a call today.
+If you have any further questions about preparing for your upcoming child custody case, give our Peoria County family law attorney a call today.

 Contact Our Experienced Illinois Firm